mel-project/docs.themelio.org/content/try-themelio/melwalletd.md

   - `total_micromel`: total µMEL balance of wallet
   - `network`: 1 for testnet, 255 for mainnet
   - `address`: address-encoded covenant hash
+  - `locked`: whether or not the wallet is locked
 - `full`: a **full wallet object** with fields
   - `unspent_coins`: array of unspent coins, each of which is an array with two elements: a CoinID and a CoinDataHeight.
   - `spent_coins`: previous members of `unspent_coins` that are now spent